AleksiKnuutila/360giving-themes-viz/README.md

 # 360giving-themes-viz

 An entry to the 360 Giving Data Visualisation challenge.
+View it [https://aleksiknuutila.github.io/360giving-themes-viz/](here).

 This visualisation answers the question "Who has funded what themes throughout the years?"